 - Anti-requisite: A course which cannot be taken before, after or at the same time as the course with which it is listed

 Anti-requisite: ARTSSCI 1D06, MATH 1A03, 1LS3, 1N03, 1ZA3, 1Z04

 Are there enrollment limits on courses?

 - Yes.
 All McMaster courses have a fixed number of seats available, which are filled on a first-come, first-served basis.
 Therefore, you should not to delay your enrollment if you are very keen to get into specific courses.
 If the course is already full, you will see a blue square icon on Mosaic immediately, letting you know you need to make an alternative selection.
 If your course is a requirement of your program, please contact us for further information.

 What if I change my mind about taking a course after I have enrolled?

 - If you decide that you want to make changes to your timetable, you may do so by the last day of the Drop/Add period each term without penalty.
 Note throughout the Academic Year, there are three terms: Fall Term, from September to December; Winter Term, from January to April; and Spring/Summer Term, from May to August.

 - You cannot enrol in courses after the last day of Drop/Add.
-Cancelling a course after this date will result in a notation of 'W' (Withdrawn) on your transcript and cancellation charges as outlined on the Student Accounts and Cashiers website will apply.
+Cancelling a course after this date will result in a notation of 'W' (Withdrawn) on your transcript and cancellation charges as outlined on the Financial Affairs website will apply.